 Choose your video marketing campaign goals

-Here are a few possible goals you may pursue when you decide to include a video in your email:
+Before you choose what kind of video content to create, you need to determine your video marketing campaign goals.
+Here are a few possible goals you may pursue when you embed a video in your email:

-Make detailed videos about your products or services, promote new items, or show real user testimonials.
-You can even demonstrate your manufacturing process to help win your prospects’ trust.
-For example, in the real estate field, recording a video of the property for sale works way better than photos.
+- To increase sales: record detailed product videos, present new features, or show real user testimonials; you can even demonstrate your manufacturing process to help win your prospects’ trust.
+For example, in the real estate field, a video of the property for sale works much better than photos.

-Emotions help buyers form an impression of the product and can be a powerful tool to encourage action (to purchase, for example).
+- To show your products or services in a new light: emotions help buyers form an impression of the product and can be a powerful tool to encourage action.
 When people relate to brands or products on a personal level, they develop a connection.
-Videos that evoke positive feelings are more likely to help you reach your goals, whether it be selling products or sharing information.
+Videos that evoke positive feelings are more likely to help you reach your goals, whether it’s selling or educating.

-Please note, if you are embedding a video in an email, you should keep it short: 90 seconds is more than enough to grab your audience’s attention and keep them interested.
-You should also make sure any videos you send are high quality, otherwise, your subscribers simply won’t watch them.
-It’s important to look professional to your prospects and clients.
+Please note, if you are embedding a video in an email, make it short: 90 seconds is more than enough to grab your audience’s attention and keep them interested.
+You should also make sure any video content you share looks professionally made with a resolution of at least 720p (but preferably 1080p and higher).

 - Teachers: This Video Tutorial Shows How to Keep Your Students Occupied